top of page

 Woody joined Alliance180 through Florida TRAC, coming from their Maryland facility.
 Known for his curious personality, he was the horse who would poke his head into the veterinarian’s truck while it was parked in the pasture during vaccinations.
 After developing back and hoof issues that made riding impossible, Woody was retired to pasture life.
 At Alliance180, he found a new purpose, playing an integral role in the program for several years by fostering meaningful interactions with participants.

 As his hoof condition progressed and green pastures became unsuitable for his needs, Woody transitioned to a well-deserved retirement at Forget-Me-Not Farm in Vermont.
-There, he enjoys a peaceful life surrounded by other horses, including some of his former companions from the Alliance180 program.
+There, he enjoys a peaceful life surrounded by former companions from the program.

 Salute the Colonel